ustaxcourt/ef-cms/temp_delete_me.md

 - When the user hits refresh, we cannot easily revoke old ID tokens when issuing a new ID token.
 The threat vector is limited to 1 hour though.
   - This is not a problem when the user requests a new ID token because the old one has expired after an hour.
   - Implementing a system around this is possible, it would require more refactoring to NOT break multi-tab workflows on DAWSON.
+- DOD:  Refactor cognito so every account has and can be looked up by custom:userId.

 ::: WIP :::
 - Create helper function to get userId from Cognito response